Spirit in the Land: An Afternoon at Historic Stagville

 Noon: Guided tours at the Nasher Museum

-2 PM: Gather at Horton Grove at Historic Stagville for a guided walk with Vivette Jeffries Logan and Justin Robinson
+2 PM: Gather at the Historic Stagville visitors center for a guided walk with Vivette Jeffries Logan and Justin Robinson

 The Nasher Museum and Historic Stagville co-present an afternoon of tours for all ages, inspired by the exhibition Spirit in the Land.
 We invite visitors to start the afternoon with a tour of the museum galleries, where 30 artists, through their artwork, show how our individual and collective identities are shaped by the natural world.
 The artists approach ecological awareness through a close attention to the communities most negatively affected by climate change, exemplifying how essential both biodiversity and cultural diversity are to our survival.
 Then we invite visitors to take a short drive to Historic Stagville, a state site that includes the remnants of the one of the largest plantations in North Carolina.
 The 165-acre site is dedicated to teaching about the lives, culture and labors of enslaved African Americans.
 Vivette Jeffries Logan and Justin Robinson will lead a commemorative and ecological guided walk.
 Free Spirit in the Land postcards will be available to take home.